-Be especially careful when dealing with public officials Always make sure you conduct yourself openly, honestly and transparently.
+Be especially careful when dealing with public officials

+Always make sure you conduct yourself openly, honestly and transparently.

-Our full policy on bribery and unlawful payments can be found on One Arrivanet.
+Find out more Our full policy on bribery and unlawful payments can be found on One Arrivanet.

-Have a concern?
-Speak up Speak to your line manager, your local compliance manager - or, if you'd prefer to speak anonymously, contact the group's confidential line on 0800 587 7580 (or if outside the UK 00 44 191 528 532) or email inconfidence@arriva.co.uk
+Speak to your line manager, your local compliance manager - or, if you'd prefer to speak anonymously, contact the group's confidential line on 0800 587 7580 (or if outside the UK 00 44 191 528 5322) or email: inconfidence@arriva.co.uk